theKashey/rewiremock/README.md

 ```

 # Hoisted mocking
-You can also use a top level mocking, the same as Jest could only provide
+You can also use a top-level mocking, the same as Jest could only provide
 ```js
 import sinon from 'sinon';
 import rewiremock from 'rewiremock';